Alberta’s agriculture industry is boosting economic diversity with tech and carbon offset programs

 In the recovery period and beyond, Neutens says the opportunities for Alberta’s agriculture industry lie in the obvious of continuing to support Alberta farms, and then combining value added services with carbon offset programs, nurturing the agritech sector and bridging the existing capital gaps that slow down economic growth.

 Indoor growing and downstream processing of agri-food products are key ways Alberta’s agriculture industry can grow.
 Add in aligning it with the energy industry and there’s a path to innovation that could make Alberta stand out on the global stage, says Neutens.

-"Controlled environment growing is a huge opportunity for us—meaning greenhouses and or other types of indoor growing operations.
+"Controlled environment growing is a huge opportunity for us.
 We import a lot of produce, and grow some, but we could be growing a lot more.
 There is also the opportunity to utilize our energy infrastructure to support it because it takes energy—light and heat—to grow these plants."